minila234/SSD-Assignment2/README.md

           Node.js & npm installed.
           A Google account with Google Drive enabled

-step 1 : clone the project
+step 1 : clone the project.
 step 2 : go to the working directory and run the npm init command. step 3 : go to working directory and run the "node ." if not create token (but already it's created)